 Almonds are always great to have on hand.
-Not only are they used in sweet and savory recipes, but they make a great snack and a tasty garnish for countless meals.
+Not only are they used in sweet and savoury recipes, but they make a great snack and a tasty garnish for countless meals.
 They are also excellent for making plant-based milk.

 However, peeling almonds can often be a tedious process.
 What's the best way to peel almonds?
 Fine Dining Lovers shares the best tips and tricks for peeling almonds easily.

 Hands down, the easiest way to peel almonds is to leave them soaking in water overnight.
 Place the almonds in a large bowl and cover with a 1/2 inch of water.
 In the morning, simply drain the almonds and rub the peel off with your fingers.
-It will come right off!
+It will come right off.

 While this method is highly effective it is also time consuming.
 Below are two more methods you can try if you are short on time.